vtgithub/jfms/README.md

 | `PUT` | `history/group/{groupId}` | {`messageId`, `sender`, `body`, `subject`, `time`} | --- | --- | change status of seved message to updated and insert a field into `GroupUpdateEntity`. |
 | `GET` | `history/group/{groupId}` | --- | `pageNumber` ,`pageSize` as query params | [{`messageId`, `sender`, `body`, `subject`, `time`} , ...] | returns `pageSize` number of `HistoryMessages` from reord multiple  of `pageNumber` and `pageSize` |
 | `DELETE` | `history/group/{groupId}` | [`messageId`, ...] | --- | --- | change status of saved message to deleted. |
+* Note: For channel just same group services but replace `group` word by `channel` word.

 ## eureka-server
 port number is `9090`